neurodata/bilateral-connectome/docs/slides/thesis/thesis.md

   - **Connectome of an insect brain**
   - Analysis of bilateral symmetry
   - Matching neurons between brain hemispheres
-  - graspologic
+  - `graspologic`
 - Future work
-  - Collaborative investigations
+  - Collaborative real-data investigations
   - On the power of comparative connectomics
-  - Plan towards graduation
+  - Graduation plan

 ---